basil08/basil08.github.io/content/post/what-every-iit-boy-needs-to-know.md

 But how much have we observed it?
 How much have you observed it?
 Reading gives one access to experiences that are spatially and temporally inaccessible otherwise.
 One cannot live the experiences of a Vietnam soldier or understand the nuances of Greek social order but the reader can!

-In short, what I’m getting at is a simple fact: The prevalent boys mentality is a product of accepting mediocrity.
+What I’m getting at is simple: The prevalent boys mentality is a product of accepting mediocrity.
 It is a product of accepting the patch of reality illuminated by the narrow pencil of light that leaks through the keyhole and never daring to open the door itself.

-How many students on campus today can engage in meaningful debate regarding what’s going on in the world or the country?<sup>5</sup> As a community we are unable to process complex emotions like empathy or abstract ideas of collectivism and community because we lack context.
+How many students on campus today can engage in meaningful debate regarding what’s going on in the world or the country?<sup>5</sup> As a community, we are unable to process complex emotions like empathy or abstract ideas of collectivism and community because we lack context.
 And then when something unwanted happens, we all feel sad (or pretend, I don’t know) and subtly shift the blame to somebody else to subconsciously feel safer, better.

 ## Points to ponder for the boys

 Why would any girl want to spend time with you?
 What do you expect to offer apart from being able to solve a bunch of optimisation problems on paper?

-If I may be allowed to enjoy this digression, one must realise a new understanding of love; one that is not selfish but so utterly disjoint from the realisation of personal or self-pleasure that no matter what happens, it doesn’t end up affecting them at all.
+If I may be allowed to enjoy this digression, one must realise a better understanding of love; one that is not selfish but so utterly disjoint from the realisation of personal or self-pleasure that no matter what happens, it doesn’t end up affecting them at all.
 I think this is required in general.
 Not professing celibacy or resignation to a strict abstentious hermit lifestyle but to work towards deserving things rather than running after things.

 ## Parting Thoughts